b-m-f/WirtBot/Website/content/docs/what-can-i-do-with-wirt.md

 Want to collect data from your IOT project securely onto your server back home?
 No problem.

-Need to securely monitor your infrastructure but dont want to add messy authentification to all the endpoints?
+Want to have secure **DNS** on all your devices?
 No problem.

-Want to connect your massive DataCenters over geographical locations?
-That might be a problem.

-As you can see Wirt is a good system for any of your projects that need secure communication over the internet up to a certain scale.
+As you can see Wirt is a good system for any of your projects that need secure communication over the internet.

-Over that scale, especially if you need high network resilience, you should probably do more research into WireGuard® and then decide if Wirt can help you!
+But only up to a certain scale.
+The focus is to stay to true to the people and help beginners and experts alike.

-I hope to add a few tutorials in the future, but would of course appreciate any help with this.
-If you have a project that was suddenly easily doable because of the WirtBot please let me know!
+In the future I hope to add a few tutorials on the amazing things that my WirtBot enables me to do.

-Maybe we can work together on adding it to this documentation?
+And if you have got a use case, I'd love to hear about it, and maybe we can add a blog/showcases to this website together?